An employee is eligible for Childcare Leave (CCL) as long as they fulfil the following requirement:

 Entitlement per year is dependent on the nationality of the child in Singapore:

 1) Child who is a Singapore Citizen

-6 days of childcare leave per year.
+6 days of childcare leave per year

-- the first 3 days are paid by the employer while the remaining 3 days are paid by the government, capped at $500 per day inclusive of CPF contributions.
+The first 3 days are paid by the employer while the remaining 3 days are paid by the government, capped at $500 per day inclusive of CPF contributions.

-- capped at 42 days in total as a parent.
+Capped at 42 days in total as a parent.

-- 2 days of extended childcare leave per year if the youngest child is 7 to 12 years of age, paid by the government capped at $500 per day inclusive of CPF contributions.
+2 days of extended childcare leave per year (Children 7 to 12 years of age inclusive)

-6 days of unpaid infant care leave per year if the child is below 2 years of age, in addition to any childcare leave entitlement.
+6 days of unpaid infant care leave per year (Children below 2 years of age)

-- 2 days of leave per year
+2 days of childcare leave per year

-- capped at 14 days in total as a parent.
+Capped at 14 days in total as a parent.